International Travel Frequently Asked Questions

 The Provost International Travel Forms are critical to the University’s risk management program and will allow the University to communicate with faculty, staff, and students in the event of an emergency.

-- Faculty/staff: once paperwork is received by the Office of Study Abroad and International Travel (OSAIT) via the T&E module on PeopleSoft, we will send out an email from firstname.lastname@example.org pre-approving the traveler to purchase airfare and lodging.
+- Faculty/staff: once paperwork is received by the Office of Study Abroad and International Travel (OSAIT) via the T&E module on PeopleSoft, we will send out an email from email@example.com pre-approving the traveler to purchase airfare and lodging and instructions on how to enroll in CISI.

-- Students: once the paperwork has been received through the email@example.com account, we will send out an email pre-approving the traveler to purchase airfare and lodging.
+- Students: once the paperwork has been received through the firstname.lastname@example.org account, we will send out an email pre-approving the traveler to purchase airfare and lodging and instructions on how to enroll in CISI.

 ii.
 Full approval